Obtaining a Commercial SSL Certificate

 Get the CA Root Certificate

-For example, if we downloaded a root cert for Verisign, we would save it to
+/etc/ssl/localcerts directory.
+For example, if you were to download a root certificate for Verisign, you would save it to

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.